swgriffith/JabbR/README.md

         }
 ```

-5. Navigate to JabbR/Views/Home/index.cshtml and update the title to include your new property as follows:
+6. Navigate to JabbR/Views/Home/index.cshtml and update the title to include your new property as follows:
 ```
 <title>JabbR - @Model.Env</title>
 ```

-6. You can build and run locally to test.
+7. You can build and run locally to test.
 You should see 'Jabbr - ' in the title bar.
 If you wish to have a value show up locally you can add an 'ENV' variable in your local Web.config AppSettings.

 ex.
 ```
 <add key="ENV" value="development"/>
 ```

-7. Publish your application again as you did in Part 1.
+8. Publish your application again as you did in Part 1.

-8. When you run your newly deployed app
+9. When you run your newly deployed app and login you should now see that the updated page title using the slot setting text.

+10. Execute a slot swap

 -------------